-Minco Silver is engaged in the identification, acquisition and exploration of precious metal mineral projects in the PRC.
-As described in detail below, the Company currently has interests in a number of silver exploration properties located in southern China, including (i) the properties which are the subject of the Fuwan Silver Permit; (ii) the properties which are the subject of the Luoke-Jilinggang Permit and the Guyegang-Sanyatang Permit; and (iii) the Dadinggang Property in respect of which an application has been made by the Company's affiliate, Minco China, to the Chinese governmental authorities for a new exploration permit.
-In addition, Minco Mining has assigned to the Company a right to earn up to a 51% interest in the silver mineralization located on the Changkeng Property in southern China.
+Minco Silver is engaged in the identification, acquisition, exploration and development of precious metal projects in the PRC.
+As described in detail below, the Company currently has interests in a number of silver exploration properties located in southern China, including (i) the properties which are the subject of the Fuwan Silver Permit; (ii) the properties which are the subject of the Luoke-Jilinggang Permit and the Guyegang-Sanyatang Permit; and (iii) the Guanhuatang exploration permit.
+In addition, Minco Gold has assigned to the Company a right to earn up to a 51% interest in the silver mineralization located on the Changkeng Property in southern China.

-Fuwan Property
+Fuwan Silver Property

-On August 20, 2004, the Company, Minco Mining, Minco China and Minco BVI entered into an assignment agreement (the "Assignment Agreement") whereby Minco Mining, Minco BVI and Minco China assigned to the Company their respective interests in each of the following:
+On August 20, 2004, the Company, Minco Gold, Minco China and Minco BVI entered into an assignment agreement (the "Assignment Agreement") whereby Minco Gold, Minco BVI and Minco China assigned to the Company their respective interests in each of the following:

-- a) the preliminary Fuwan joint venture agreement dated April 16, 2004 and amended August 18, 2004 (the "Preliminary Fuwan JV Agreement") between Minco BVI and the Guangdong Geological Exploration and Development Corporation ("GGEDC"); - b) the right to earn the 51% interest in the silver mineralization to be acquired by Minco Mining pursuant to the Changkeng JV Agreement; and - c) certain additional exploration permits identified by and to be acquired by Minco China, namely the Additional Permits (including a new permit in respect of the Dadinggang Property for which an application has been made by Minco China to the Chinese governmental authorities).
+- a) the preliminary Fuwan joint venture agreement dated April 16, 2004 and amended August 18, 2004 (the "Preliminary Fuwan JV Agreement") between Minco BVI and the Guangdong Geological Exploration and Development Corporation ("GGEDC"); - b) the right to earn the 51% interest in the silver mineralization to be acquired by Minco Gold pursuant to the Changkeng JV Agreement; and - c) certain additional exploration permits identified by and to be acquired by Minco China, namely the Additional Permits.

-In consideration for the assignment of the foregoing interests, the Company issued 14,000,000 common shares to Minco Mining.
+In consideration for the assignment of the foregoing interests, the Company issued 14,000,000 common shares to Minco Gold.

 The Company and GGEDC entered into a formal joint venture agreement dated September 28, 2004 (the "Fuwan JV Agreement"), which replaced and superseded the Preliminary Fuwan JV Agreement.
-The Fuwan JV Agreement provided for the establishment of a sino-foreign joint venture with limited liability to be known as "Guangdong Minco-Nanling Mining Co., Ltd." (the "Fuwan JV") which would serve as the vehicle through which the Fuwan JV would conduct further exploration and assess the economic viability of developing certain silver deposits.
+The Fuwan JV

+Agreement provided for the establishment of a sino-foreign joint venture with limited liability to be known as "Guangdong Minco-Nanling Gold Co., Ltd." (the "Fuwan JV") which would serve as the vehicle through which the Fuwan JV would conduct further exploration and assess the economic viability of developing certain silver deposits.

 In particular, the Fuwan JV Agreement contemplated the acquisition by the Fuwan JV of the Original Fuwan Silver Permit and the Additional Permits from No. 757 Geo-Exploration Team of Guangdong Geological Exploration Bureau ("757 Team").
 The Fuwan JV Agreement provides for a total investment of 30 million RMB (the "Fuwan Total Investment") and registered capital of 15 million RMB.
 The Fuwan Total Investment was to be funded by the Company as to 70% and by GGEDC as to 30%.
 The parties to the Fuwan JV Agreement agreed that their respective portions of the Fuwan Total Investment would be made in the following six instalments: